Coronavirus COVID-19: Reopening

 - You must maintain social distancing in faculty/staff lounge as well as all areas on campus.

-- ID pictures will be taken by security in the lobby of One Riverside Drive.
+ID pictures will be temporarily taken by security in the lobby of the main building (One Riverside Drive).

-- Online students are not required to have a Goodwin ID until they are registered for an on-ground course (following the above procedure).
+All on-line students are not required to have a Goodwin ID until they are registered for an on-ground course (at that time you will follow the above procedure)